Quartz and Granite Countertops

 Quartz

-Quartz worktops are engineered surfaces made from natural quartz crystals mixed with resins and pigments.
-This combination results in a non-porous surface that is highly resistant to stains, scratches, and heat.
-Unlike natural stones such as granite, quartz does not need sealing because it is pre-sealed during manufacturing.
-Available in a wide range of colors, patterns, and finishes, quartz can be tailored to match various design preferences.
+Quartz worktops are manufactured surfaces made from natural quartz crystals combined with resin and pigment, which creates a uniformly non-porous surface with exceptional resistances to stains, scratches, and heat.
+Unlike natural stone (such as granite), quartz does not need sealing because it is pre-sealed during the manufacturing process.
+Quartz is available in many colors, patterns, and finishes to suit the wide variety of design preferences available.

 Benefits of Quartz